Marek-Chalabis/Blood_donation/API-guide.md

 > GET

-Returns list of Patients with all of ther donations and medical employee resposible for register, also there is added dynamic field which returns information if the current Patient can donate.
+Returns list of Patients with all of their donations and medical employee responsible for register, also there is added dynamic field which returns information if the current Patient can donate

 | Filter                | lookups           | Description |
 | --------------------- | ---------------- | ----------- |